Season 2 Ep.1 "Kolapore Uplands" Out Now! More Episodes Below

 This became "Season One" of the documentary series "End to End : Hiking the Bruce Trail, A Journey Across Ontario".
 19 Episodes.
 I used the music I had been writing, recording, and performing over the last few decades as the soundtrack focusing first on the most recent music - two albums "Upland" and "Steve Welch 2019" then filling in with some retro classics.
 It has been very fun to put this together - so much of my music is inspired by the outdoors and my relationship to nature, including many songs written with the Niagara Escarpment as the direct inspiration with it's beautiful scenes and great spiritual presence, so the songs and lyrics just seemed to fit.

-At the same time, I am also completing a documentary hiking the Avon Trail - a lesser known, and much shorter. rural landscape trail in Southern Ontario (120 km), as well as upcoming adventure films from trips in Algonquin Park, and I have a great hike planned for the Superior Coastal Trail on Lake Superior which there will most certainly be a video of some sort - and busy writing and recording original music for all of it.
+At the same time, I am also completing a documentary hiking the Avon Trail - a lesser known, and much shorter. rural landscape trail in Southern Ontario (120 km), as well as upcoming adventure films from trips in Algonquin Park, Sometime this winter another journey begins hiking the Grand Valley Trail - a 250 km trail that follows the Grand River across Ontario to Lake Erie.

-You can watch the episodes through links on this page, or go to my Youtube, BitChute, Clouthub or Minds pages "Steve Welch Ontario", or my Rumble page "Steve Welch Adventures".
+You can watch the episodes through links on this page, or go to my Youtube, Rumble, BitChute, or Clouthub pages "Steve Welch Ontario",.

 HOPE SPRINGS, THE VALLEY SINGS.
 CHANCES ARE, YOU WILL GO FAR.
 BREATHING IN THE FOUR SEASONS.
 CURRENTS COLLIDING.
 NEW WAVES ARE FORMING, SO MANY NEW WAYS ARE FORMING.
 INTO THE TREES, THE SUN AND THE CLOUDS, I SAW AN OSPREY FLY ACROSS THE SKY, AND I LOOKED UP HIGH WITH THE SUN IN MY EYES AND I REALIZED...IT WAS THEN I REALIZED...I NEED A NEW ALGORITHM